Main menu

 As a division of Engineering Student Services, the Multicultural Engineering Program (MEP) is a retention program designed to provide equitable opportunities to undergraduate students who have been historically underserved in the College of Engineering at Cal Poly.
 MEP leverages a strong support network to build a community and provide the necessary bridges for students' academic success.

-MEP automatically adds the following student groups to our program every academic year upon admission to Cal Poly:
+MEP automatically adds the following College of Engineering students to our program every academic year upon admission to Cal Poly:

 • First generation students